-- 103.3.1 Referees shall be certified in this capacity by USA Swimming, USMS, YMCA, or any other USMS-approved certifying body (Appendix B).
-Starters or stroke and turn judges certified by one of these bodies may serve as referees if they receive training on specific duties of the referee. - 103.3.2 Starters and stroke and turn judges shall be certified in said capacities by USA Swimming, USMS, YMCA, or any other USMS-approved certifying body (Appendix B).
+103.3.1 Referees shall be certified in this capacity by a USMS-approved certifying body (Appendix B).
+Starters or stroke and turn judges certified by one of these bodies may serve as referees if they receive training on specific duties of the referee.

+103.3.2 Starters and stroke and turn judges shall be certified in said capacities by a USMS-approved certifying body (Appendix B).
 However, uncertified officials may perform the duties of such positions if they receive training in the specified duties of their positions and are under the direct supervision of a certified official.